Anil-Orhan/AspNetLogging/README.md

 This project uses the **NLog** library for logging operations.
-NLog is a high-performance and flexible logging platform.
+NLog is a high-performance and flexible logging library.
 For more information and documentation, you can visit the following link:

 [Official NLog GitHub Repository](https://github.com/NLog/NLog)